QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 MS Windows versions considerations:

-- The instructions *may* work on other versions than Windows 7 x64 but havenít been tested.
+- The instructions *may* work on other versions than Windows 7 x64 but haven‚Äôt been tested.

 - Qubes Windows Tools (QWT) only supports Windows 7 x64.
 Note that there are `known issues <https://github.com/QubesOS/qubes-issues/issues/3585>`__ with QWT on Qubes 4.x